Where we work

 (Led by UN Women and WHO, in collaboration with UNFPA, UNICEF and UNSD)

-The joint programme focuses on improving the collection of prevalence data on different forms of violence against women, including for the SDG indicators.
+The joint programme on Strengthening Methodologies and Measurement and Building National Capacities for Violence against Women Data focuses on improving the collection of prevalence data on different forms of violence against women, including for the SDG indicators.
 It will help increase the capacity of national institutions to collect prevalence data on violence against women in line with globally agreed standards and advocate for violence against women data to be used in policymaking.

 Global Centre of Excellence on Gender Statistics